[Interview] EU outshines Russia in Western Balkans

 Bushati noted that Albania fully aligned itself with EU foreign policy, which included imposing EU-type economic sanctions on Russia.

-"We've never allowed ourselves to sit in two chairs," he said - alluding to Serbia, an EU candidate which boycotted the EU sanctions and which has cultivated closer ties with Russia.
+"We've never allowed ourselves to sit in two chairs," he said, alluding to Serbia, an EU candidate which boycotted the EU sanctions and which has cultivated closer ties with Russia.

 Bushati said the fact the UK was leaving the EU did not pose a problem for enlargement.